 The passage below is accompanied by a set of questions.
 Choose the best answer to each question.

-Question 15 : Which one of the following scenarios, if false, could be seen as supporting the passage?
+Question 15 : Which one of the following is not a valid inference from the passage?

-The question is " Which one of the following scenarios, if false, could be seen as supporting the passage? "
+The question is " Which one of the following is not a valid inference from the passage? "

 CAT® (Common Admission Test) is a registered trademark of the Indian Institutes of Management.
 This website is not endorsed or approved by IIMs.

 A Fermat Education Initiative,